Fire & Travel Restrictions

 Park Closures

-- Nopiming Provincial Park: Closure Area Updated June 25, 2025 The following areas are open: Quesnel Lake, Bird Lake, Booster Lake, Flanders Lake and Davidson Lake.
-A closure and mandatory evacuation order continues for the rest of Nopiming Provincial Park.
-These areas remain closed to all park users including permanent residents, cottagers, commercial operators, seasonal and nightly campers, backcountry users and day visitors.
-Campgrounds at Black Lake and Beresford Lake will remain closed for the remainder of the season, along with Shoe Lake and all water routes in the park.
+Bird Lake Campground is open.
+Campgrounds at Beresford Lake, Black Lake and Tulabi Falls will remain closed for the remainder of the season, along with backcountry campsites at Shoe Lake and all water routes in the park.
+Hiking trails are closed.
 Anyone who was planning backcountry trips in Nopiming this summer should make alternate plans.
-Bird Lake Campground is closed to July 10.
-Tulabi Falls campground is closed to August 4.
-These closures are in place as significant clean up is required from the wildfire.
-Closures dates are preliminary and may be extended if required.
+These closures are in place as significant clean up is required in these areas from the wildfire.

-- Whiteshell Provincial Park: Closure Area Updated June 25, 2025 The Mantario Wilderness Zone remains closed, including the Mantario Hiking Trail and the water route portage on Sailing Lake into Granite Lake and the portage at the north end of Marion Lake.
+• Whiteshell Provincial Park: All Whiteshell businesses and campgrounds are open: Closure Area Updated June 25, 2025: The Mantario Wilderness Zone is closed, including the Mantario Hiking Trail and the water route portage on Sailing Lake into Granite Lake and the portage at the north end of Marion Lake.
 Anyone who was planning to travel the Mantario Trail this summer should make alternate plans.
 All other Whiteshell trails and water routes are open.

 Campfire Restrictions